Inside: The cutest DIY Mini Letter Balloons!

 3. Cut to finish right outside the glue line.

-These mini foil balloons are such a fun way to welcome in a spring filled with parties.
+These mini letter balloons are such a fun way to welcome in a spring filled with parties.
 Take the concept and use it to create a custom look for whatever you are celebrating this season.

 PS.
 Pair the mini balloons with a miniature unicorn pinata – obviously!